opensourcecorp/workshops/linux/instructions/challenge_7.md

 The name of the app is carrot-cruncher.
 The last dev got the repo cloned somewhere, but they never said where... hopefully you'll able to find it.
-When you do, supposedly there was a new branch pushed to the remote repo, so you'll need to figure out how to authenticate to that repo, clone the remote branches down, then you'll be off to the races...
+When you do, supposedly there was a new working branch pushed to the remote repo, so you'll need to figure out how to authenticate to that repo.

+There was a note in confluence about a process that picks up keys in the local git server.
+Supposedly all you had to do was copy some file to the 'ssh-keys/' directory near all the repos and git takes it from there?
+So I gues try that?
+Then clone the remote branches down, then you'll be off to the races...
 Goodluck!